BibhuAsish1925/Power-Efficient-16x8-SRAM-Array-Design-and-Layout-Implementation-using-a-Low-Power-7T-SRAM-Cell/README.md

 These limitations motivate the use of an improved **7T SRAM architecture** for better stability and lower power.

 ---
----
----

 ## Transistor Sizing Analysis

-Proper transistor sizing is essential for stable SRAM operation.
-The sizing of pull-up, pull-down, and access transistors determines the **read stability, write ability, and overall reliability** of the memory cell.
-The sizing constraints are derived using **MOSFET current equations and Kirchhoff current relations**.
+Proper transistor sizing is essential for reliable SRAM operation.
+The dimensions of the pull-up, pull-down, and access transistors directly affect **read stability, write ability, and power consumption**.
+The sizing conditions are determined using **MOSFET current equations** and standard SRAM design ratios.

 <table align="center">
     <td align="center">